MarcosMJD/mlops-chicago-taxi/README.md

 ## ToDo
-- Pass parameters to prefect deployment
+- Pass parameters to prefect flows/deployment
 - Separate creation of s3 bucket, mlflow and prefect servers from the rest to avoid recreation of these in CD because of random generation number.
-Use random number generation again
+Use random number generation again.
+- For some reason, CD sees that user_data in EC2s change and reconstructs them
 - Check outputs of the models during trainning, check debug of sample 25.
 Some of them are [] and some not?
 - Manage passwords (e.g. database) in aws
   - mlflow https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/setup-credentials.html
-- Make user_data persistent, so that after reboot the ec2, it still works
+- Make user_data in EC2 persistent, so that after reboot the ec2, it still works
 - Check lib versions in pipfiles
-- Use logging in prefect
 - Use S3 to store datasets
 - Check no cache when using pipenv in Dockerfile
-- Improve paths in the tests.
-Use current python script file to import other modules, Similar to .sh files.
 - Check why aws config initialization fails when github actions if profile default is set in main.tf
+- Modify model and preprocessor to use pipeline or model
-- Deployment en Makefile?
+- ¿Deployment en Makefile?
 - Test localstack aws gateway + ECR + lambda + S3
 - In dev system... maybe script:
   - Set mlflow env var for the server
   - Set prefect to use prefect server api
-  - Modify model and preprocessor to use pipeline or model
-  - ignore files in prefect
+  - More ignore files in prefect
-  - Unit test lambda is loading S3 model actually.
-Find a way to avoid this.

 Bugs
  - Nothing

 ## Usefull commands and snippets